UtkrishthSrivastava/fluffy-waddle/Readme.md

 ### Styling
 i just cant understand what kind of vibe i want it to be like..... there should be something i can hang on to as the main design idea , my personal portfolio website was in the purple-bluish space theme, TBH it looks good but i am not sure bout how much i like it for now

+I have just found a wierd bug, the date-time part shows time but it also includes milliseconds........ i gotta fix it asap